snvc00/data-structures-and-algorithms-python/README.md

-# data-structures-and-algorithms-python
+# Data Structures and Algorithms
-Implementation of well known algorithms and data structures in python.
+Implemented in Python.